anomdule/anomdule.github.io/_pages/predoc-journey.md

 ## Final Thoughts

-If this page helps even one applicant realise that there is no single blueprint for getting into a Ph.D. programme, then it has served its purpose.
+If there is one message I hope readers take away from this page, it is this:

+There is no single blueprint for getting into a Ph.D. programme.
+Build genuine research experience, stay curious, seek good mentors, and let your application tell a coherent story about who you are and the researcher you hope to become.

-If you're currently preparing your own applications, I wish you the very best.
-Good luck! 🚀
+Finally, if you're reading this while preparing your own applications, I wish you the very best.
+I know how uncertain, stressful, and sometimes overwhelming the process can feel.
+Trust your journey, keep improving your craft, and remember that one decision does not define your worth or future.

+**P.S.
+Potential Applicants: If you've actually read everything above... first of all, are you okay? 😄 Go grab a cup of tea ☕, coffee ☕, or matcha 🍵—you've earned it!
+Congratulations, you've officially reached the end.
+There isn't a hidden Google Drive, secret SOP, interview question bank, or a mythical "Guaranteed Ph.D.
+Admit" cheat code waiting below.
+Everything I'm willing to share is already on this page.
+The rest is left as an exercise for future applicants. 😉 Now close this tab, go work on your own application, and most importantly... find your own *secret sauce*. 🧪**

 <script>
 function pdInit(){